i-foster/3813_Assignment/README.md

 #### Services
 - `Logon Service`: Used to access local storage with methods for getting, setting, and clearing values.
 - `Socket Service`: Used for chat component to send and receive messages in channels.
+- `String Cleaning Service`: Used for user inputs to ensure they are simple strings to remove risk of users entering unexpected values

 #### Components